What tax allowances am I entitled to?

 Full maintenance payments relief is available in the year of separation, but relief is not available after the spouse or civil partner remarries or registers a new civil partnership.

 Marriage allowance is available where an election is made and the two individuals concerned are married or in a civil partnership for the whole or part of the tax year concerned.
+This means that marriage allowance is still available if you are separated from your spouse or civil partner.

 You can get marriage allowance in full in the year that your marriage or civil partnership ends – an election remains in place in the tax year of the end of the marriage or civil partnership, unless the transferor revokes their claim.